-As described in note 2, there is a significant business relationship and economic dependence with the subcontractor, PyroGenesis Canada Inc. (PyroGenesis or subcontractor), who is also a shareholder of HPQ.
-PyroGenesis owns less than 10 % of the shares of the Company including the dilutive effect of exercising warrants.
-In addition, certain subsidiaries of the Company have the obligation to pay perpetual royalties of 10 % of future sales related to intellectual properties purchased from PyroGenesis.
-At March 31, 2024, PyroGenesis has a right to convert the royalties from HPQ Polvere and HPQ Nano into 50% of the shares held by HPQ in its subsidiaries.
-The conversion right in the HPQ Nano subsidiary ceased on March 24, 2024, upon handover of the underlying NRSi intellectual property to PyroGenesis.
+As described in note 2, there is a significant business relationship and economic dependence with the subcontractor, PyroGenesis Canada Inc. (PyroGenesis or subcontractor), which is no longer a shareholder of HPQ as of September 30, 2024.
+PyroGenesis held less than 10% of the shares of the Company during the first quarter of 2024, including the dilutive effect of the exercise of the warrants.
+In addition, certain subsidiaries of the Company have the obligation to pay perpetual royalties of 10 % of future sales of product related to intellectual properties purchased from PyroGenesis.
+On May 29, 2024, PyroGenesis notified the company of its intention to covert its royalties into a number equal to the number of shares held by HPQ in the HPQ Polvere subsidiary.
+The conversion right in the (HPQ Energies Inc. (formerly HPQ Nano) subsidiary ceased on March 24, 2024, upon handover of the underlying NRSi intellectual property to PyroGenesis.
 The Company has assessed that PyroGenesis has neither de-facto control over the Company, given the fact that it does not have the ability to direct the relevant activities of the Company unilaterally, nor does it exercise significant influence over the Company.
 The Company considered the substance of the arrangement and agreements with PyroGenesis, the latter's percentage shareholding of the Company, combined with the Company's s obligation to pay royalties on future sales, the timing of such sales and the probability of conversion of such royalties into 50 % of the shares held by HPQ in certain subsidiaries of the Company.